RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 Sonar's automation system is in great need of an overhaul.
 It's the absolute basics, and arguably is even missing some basic tenants of a competent automation system.

 Let's not forget either that it does not have any sort of implicit curves.
 All of the draw tools utilize a system that generations new points of automation.
 Should you want to change a curve, you need to re-draw it.
-That [transform tool](#transform-tool) doesn't exist for automation like it does in other DAWs (like DP, Cubase, Studio One and Reaper)
+The [transform tool](#transform-tool) doesn't exist for automation like it does in other DAWs (like DP, Cubase, Studio One and Reaper)

 There is "offset mode", but it comes with this silly caveat